Ashmi11/Web-application-using-NodeJs-CSS-and-MySQL/README.md

                                               On this website go to the page for documentation and click on standard under main API.
                                               This directs you to the page where you can see the api call, copy this url and paste it in the javascript code.
 To get the api key : On the navbar click on Product and then on
-                                              Exchange rate api, the page that is displayed will ask for your email, where the key would be                                                                           sent.Copy this key from your email and paste it in the api call where it says "YOUR-API-KEY".
+                                              Exchange rate api, the page that is displayed will ask for your email, where the key would be sent.
+                                              Copy this key from your email and paste it in the api call where it says "YOUR-API-KEY".
                                               You can also change the base currency from USD to whatever you like.

  2)  configure the system:  I have used a .env file  to store the variables for the properties of the database (host,user,password): Not only does it make the information more private and safe but also avoids the usage of the original values again and again as there are now more understandable placeholders (variables) assigned to those values , making it easier for the user to debug and even easier for others to comprehend the code.